sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982180 - Berangere.md

 1437: 0x1DAF [0x01] GOTO 0x1DFC
 1438: 0x1DB2 [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x1DED
 1439: 0x1DBA [0x1D] PRINT_EVENT_MESSAGE(message_id=6217*)
     → "Ah, astraria!
-Remarkable relics of an era long forgotten!\u007F1\u0000\u0007"
+Remarkable relics of an era long forgotten!"
 1440: 0x1DBD [0x23] WAIT_FOR_DIALOG_INTERACTION
 1441: 0x1DBE [0x03] Work_Zone_1700[31] = 5*
 1442: 0x1DC3 [0x1D] PRINT_EVENT_MESSAGE(message_id=6218*)
-    → "Ancient astronomical clocks, they are, once used by the denizens of these parts to predict changes in the weather and seasons...or so we surmise.\u007F1\u0000\u0007"
+    → "Ancient astronomical clocks, they are, once used by the denizens of these parts to predict changes in the weather and seasons...or so we surmise."
 1443: 0x1DC6 [0x23] WAIT_FOR_DIALOG_INTERACTION
 1444: 0x1DC7 [0x1D] PRINT_EVENT_MESSAGE(message_id=6219*)
-    → "Though the astraria we have unearthed have been far too weathered and waterlogged to serve their original function, they have proven a veritable treasure trove of insight into the civilization that created them.\u007F1\u0000\u0007"
+    → "Though the astraria we have unearthed have been far too weathered and waterlogged to serve their original function, they have proven a veritable treasure trove of insight into the civilization that created them."
 1445: 0x1DCA [0x23] WAIT_FOR_DIALOG_INTERACTION
 1446: 0x1DCB [0x1D] PRINT_EVENT_MESSAGE(message_id=6220*)
-    → "To call them the key to answering questions we have pondered for so long is no understatement.\u007F1\u0000\u0007"
+    → "To call them the key to answering questions we have pondered for so long is no understatement."
 1447: 0x1DCE [0x23] WAIT_FOR_DIALOG_INTERACTION
 1448: 0x1DCF [0x1D] PRINT_EVENT_MESSAGE(message_id=6221*)
-    → "\u00072What does this have to do with me,\u00073 you ask?\u0007An astute question, if I do say so myself!\u007F1\u0000\u0007"
+    → ""What does this have to do with me," you ask?
+An astute question, if I do say so myself!"
 1449: 0x1DD2 [0x23] WAIT_FOR_DIALOG_INTERACTION
 1450: 0x1DD3 [0x1D] PRINT_EVENT_MESSAGE(message_id=6222*)
-    → "My colleagues and I are but humble students of archaeology.\u0007We have neither the courage nor the wherewithal to venture into the depths to recover the artifacts so vital to our research.\u007F1\u0000\u0007"
+    → "My colleagues and I are but humble students of archaeology.
+We have neither the courage nor the wherewithal to venture into the depths to recover the artifacts so vital to our research."
 1451: 0x1DD6 [0x23] WAIT_FOR_DIALOG_INTERACTION
 1452: 0x1DD7 [0x1D] PRINT_EVENT_MESSAGE(message_id=6223*)
-    → "Thus we are dependent on mercenaries like yourself.\u0007We would be greatly in your debt if you could recover and return to us any astraria you might come across in your travels.\u007F1\u0000\u0007"
+    → "Thus we are dependent on mercenaries like yourself.
+We would be greatly in your debt if you could recover and return to us any astraria you might come across in your travels."
 1453: 0x1DDA [0x23] WAIT_FOR_DIALOG_INTERACTION
 1454: 0x1DDB [0x1D] PRINT_EVENT_MESSAGE(message_id=6224*)
-    → "A single astrarium is a sizable apparatus.\u0007For reasons unbeknownst to us, they are most often found shattered into numerous pieces.\u0007Five, to be exact.\u007F1\u0000\u0007"
+    → "A single astrarium is a sizable apparatus.
+For reasons unbeknownst to us, they are most often found shattered into numerous pieces.
+Five, to be exact."
 1455: 0x1DDE [0x23] WAIT_FOR_DIALOG_INTERACTION
 1456: 0x1DDF [0x1D] PRINT_EVENT_MESSAGE(message_id=6225*)
-    → "Assemble a full astrarium and deliver it to us, and we shall reward you with other artifacts we have recovered--equally rare, but far more practical to one of your profession.\u0007Needless to say, the exchange would be to our mutual benefit.\u007F1\u0000\u0007"
+    → "Assemble a full astrarium and deliver it to us, and we shall reward you with other artifacts we have recovered--equally rare, but far more practical to one of your profession.
+Needless to say, the exchange would be to our mutual benefit."
 1457: 0x1DE2 [0x23] WAIT_FOR_DIALOG_INTERACTION
 1458: 0x1DE3 [0x1D] PRINT_EVENT_MESSAGE(message_id=5771*)
-    → "Is there anything else I can help you with?\u007F1\u0000\u0007"
+    → "Is there anything else I can help you with?"
 1459: 0x1DE6 [0x23] WAIT_FOR_DIALOG_INTERACTION
 1460: 0x1DE7 [0x01] GOTO 0x0022